kurapica/PLoop/README.md

 So, here is the full definition format for a property :

 	property "name" {
-		Storage = "field",
+		Field = "field",
 		Get = "GetMethod" or function(self) end,
 		Set = "SetMethod" or function(self, value) end,
 		Type = types,
 	}

-* Storage - optional, the lowest priority, the real field in the object that store the data, can be used to read or write the property.
+* Field - optional, the lowest priority, the real field in the object that store the data, can be used to read or write the property.

 * Get - optional, the highest priority, if the value is string, the object method with the name same to the value will be used, if the value is a function, the function will be used as the read accessor, can be used to read the property.